Tony Iommi: Relationships

 Iommi has been married four times.
 In late 1973, Iommi married Susan Snowden, to whom he had been introduced by Black Sabbath's then-manager Patrick Meehan.
 The song "Fluff", one of Iommi's instrumental compositions later released on the Sabbath Bloody Sabbath album, was played as Snowden walked down the aisle.
 Led Zeppelin drummer John Bonham was Iommi's best man for the ceremony.
 The marriage lasted for three years.
 Iommi said in a 1991 Guitar World interview that the troubled recording and mixing of Black Sabbath's 1976 album Technical Ecstasy contributed to the end of his marriage.

 Iommi married American model Melinda Diaz in 1980.
 They had a daughter, Toni-Marie Iommi, in 1983, who was the vocalist for the now-defunct band LunarMile.
 Iommi divorced Melinda in the mid-1980s.
 When Toni-Marie was 12 years old, Iommi won custody of her after she was placed in foster care.
 Toni-Marie has described her early childhood with a mentally unbalanced mother as difficult but says that her father finally "saved her".
-She has stated that with her father she was able to regain her trust in other people.
+She has stated that with her father she was able to regain trust in other people.
 Mikko "Linde" Lindström, guitarist with Finnish band HIM, became engaged to Toni-Marie in August 2010.
 In 2013, the couple were reported to have broken up.

+During the mid-1980s Iommi dated and was briefly engaged to rock musician Lita Ford, formerly of the Runaways.
+Iommi says he co-produced her solo album The Bride Wore Black, which remains unreleased.
+However, Ford herself has denied Iommi was involved with her career while they dated.
+She said in a 1989 Kerrang! interview that "there's a certain amount of bad blood between Tony and me."

 In 1986–1987, Iommi met an English woman named Valery, and after a six-year relationship they married.
-She had a son from a previous relationship named Jay.
+She had a son, Jay, from a previous relationship.
 They divorced in the late 1990s.
 Iommi confirmed in the same Guitar World interview referenced above (a co-interview with Metallica's James Hetfield) that he has a son.
 He told Hetfield regarding the band's so-called "Black Album", that "my son gave me a copy of your latest album...".

-In 2005, Iommi married Maria Sjöholm, formerly vocalist for Swedish alternative metal band Drain STH.
+In 2005, Iommi married Maria Sjöholm, former vocalist for Swedish alternative metal band Drain STH.
 They met around 1998, when Tony was working on music for Drain STH.
-After a year of talking on the phone, in 1999, Maria relocated to England and moved into Tony's home.
+After a year of talking on the phone, Maria relocated to England in 1999 and moved into Tony's home.
 On 19 August 2005, without telling anyone, Maria and Tony married at the Sunset Marquis hotel.
 On page 312 of his book, Tony calls the low-key wedding the "Best thing I ever did!"

-During the mid-1980s Iommi was briefly engaged to rock musician Lita Ford, formerly of the Runaways.
-Iommi co-produced her solo album The Bride Wore Black, which to date remains unreleased.
-Ford herself has said that her involvement with him during that period was strictly personal and that he had no involvement in the half-finished album.
-She said in a 1989 Kerrang! interview that "there's a certain amount of bad blood between Tony and I."